Pauan/blender-rigid-body-bones/README.md

 * The `Rigid.Body.Bones.zip` file contains an `examples` folder which contains example `.blend` files.

-* If you select multiple bones, you can hold down `Alt` when changing a setting and it will apply the change to all the selected bones.
+* If you select multiple bones, you can hold down `Alt` when changing a setting and it will apply the setting to all the selected bones.

 * It is sometimes useful to change the `Advanced -> Physics -> Damping Translation` and `Damping Rotation` settings.